Hello and welcome to our school ELSA page!

 are able to share honestly their thoughts and feelings.

 It needs to be appreciated that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
 For children with complex or long-term needs it is unrealistic to expect ELSA intervention to resolve all their difficulties, however support will be designed to target specific aspects of a child's need.
 Training and development of ELSAs is an ongoing process and wisdom is required to recognise when issues are beyond the level of expertise that could reasonably be expected of an ELSA.
-The Educational Psychologist that works with our school would be able to offer advice on suitability or nature of ELSA involvement in complex cases.
+In these cases, school supports parents with referrals for specialist counselling, play therapy or to CAMHS.
+The Educational Psychologist that works with our school has regular supervision sessions with our ELSA, and is able to offer advice on suitability or nature of ELSA involvement in complex cases.

 So what do the children think?!